ncsulug/ncsulug-constitution/constitution.md

 * keeping meeting minutes
 * aiding in elections

-The **Public Relations Officer** publicizes news about LUG events to the LUG and to the greater campus community.
+The **Secretary** publicizes news about LUG events to the LUG and to the greater campus community, as well as taking meeting notes when necessary.
 Duties include:

 * club advertising